otlw/assess/README.md

 Your secrets.json-file should look like this:
 >'{"seed": "baseball poet vague session shrimp humus embrace glare monkey donkey balony bread"}'

-#### 1) Specify an initial set of users
+#### 1) Specify the initial AHA-Owner

-NOTE: If you *DON'T* want to add initial users to mew nor distribute tokens to them continue at step 2).
+You need to provide at least one address to which all the initial tokens will be distributed.

-If you *DO* want to seed the network with some initial users in the mew-concept create a specific list of accounts, which you save it as `./intitialMembers.json` in the root-folder of the project.
+To do so, create a file `./intitialMembers.json` in the root-folder of the project.

 Its content should look like this:
 >'{"accounts": ["0xaccount1...", "0xaccount2...", ... ]}'

+It must hold at least one account, which will the one that will receive all the AHA-tokens.
+To modify the amount, open `/migrations/2_deploy_contracts.js` and set the variable `initialAmount` to the desired value.

+#### 2) Specify an initial set of users and distribute tokens to them

+_*NOTE*: If you *DON'T* want to the MEW-concept to have any initial members nor distribute tokens to them, remove the third and fourth migration-file and continue at step 3).
+(Be aware that this you'll have to manually call the distributor and add the first member to the MEW-concept before any assessment can be run in your system.)_

+If you *DO* want to seed the network with some initial users in the mew-concept add them to the list of initial accounts.

 _OPTIONAL_: If you want to be able to add more members than specified in the list, adjust the `nInitialMewMembers`-variable in `/migrations/2_deploy_contracts.js` to that end.

-#### 2) Specify the initial AHA-Owner(s)

-Next, you need to specify which account should get all created AHA-tokens.

-Open `/migrations/2_deploy_contracts.js` and set the variable `initialAhaAccount` to the desired address.

-If you have provided an inital set of users, this will automatically be set for you to the first address in the list.
-Optionally, you can also change how many tokens will be created.

 #### 3) Configure token & member distribution